- Guaranteed for 2 full months

 1. new photography tutorials and tips

 Thanks for subscribing!

 The forced perspective technique manipulates our human perception with the use of optical illusions to make objects appear larger, smaller, farther, or closer than they actually are.
 I once screamed like a little girl at a scary movie in a packed theater, only to find out later that the gigantic monster on the screen was only a little model.
 The movie makers had used forced perspective to turn a plastic toy into something frightening to the audience.
 The use of digital effects today still incorporates this popular way of portraying scenes or objects.

 Photography also uses forced perspective a lot as well to give a certain feel to an image.
 That’s why I was surprised to only find a few thousand results when searching for ‘forced perspective’ on Flickr.
-Here are 15 selected examples of this technique, which includes images that show how much fun you can have with it.
+Here are 15 (updated: we now have 17) selected examples of this technique, which includes images that show how much fun you can have with it.

 For more examples, check out the forced perspective group on Flickr.